jahelsantiago/aider/MACHEIGHT-README.md

 - Added a proxy so you do not have to use an OpenAI API key.

 ## Installation Instructions
-**0. Download and install python3.10.10**:
+**0. Download and install python3.13**:

-This is imperative for the repository to run. https://www.python.org/downloads/release/python-31010/
+This code runs on python 3.13

 **1. Clone therepository:**
 ```bash